Skip to main navigation Skip to main content

 Statement of reasons

-A statement of reasons (SOR) is a statement written by the delegated decision maker, outlining the grounds on which the decision was made.
-The SOR also includes any documentation in the decision-maker’s possession or control that may be relevant to QCAT’s review of the decision.
+A statement of reasons is a statement written by the delegated decision maker, outlining the grounds on which the decision was made.
+The statement of reasons also includes any documentation in the decision-maker’s possession or control that may be relevant to QCAT’s review of the decision.

-Court Services will provide guidance to the decision maker about the SOR as well as information regarding timeframes for completing tasks.
+Court Services will provide guidance to the decision maker about the statement of reasons as well as information regarding timeframes for completing tasks.

-The decision maker will prepare the SOR and ensure a draft SOR is provided in a timely manner to allow Court Services to review it and provide feedback.
+The decision maker will prepare the statement of reasons and ensure a draft statement of reasons is provided in a timely manner to allow Court Services to review it and provide feedback.

 Stay hearings and compulsory conferences